Business investment in the UK: July to September 2025 revised results

 7. Data sources and quality

-Quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Business investment quality and methodology information (QMI).
+Quality and methodology information (QMI) on strengths, limitations, appropriate uses, and how the data were created is available in our Business investment QMI.

 Revisions

-In line with our National Accounts Revisions Policy, the data are open to revision from Quarter 1 (Jan to Mar) 2023 to Quarter 4 (Oct to Dec) 2024 for current price (CP) data, and chained volume measure (CVM) estimates.
+In line with our National Accounts Revisions Policy, the data are open to revision from Quarter 1 (Jan to Mar) 2024 to Quarter 3 (July to Sept) 2025 for current price (CP) data and chained volume measure (CVM) estimates.

 Data in this bulletin

-All data in this bulletin are presented in chained volume measure (CVM), unless otherwise specified.
+All data in this bulletin are presented in CVM, unless otherwise specified.
 This means the effect of price changes is removed from the data (in other words, the data are deflated).

-In Quarter 4 2024, the Quarterly Acquisitions and Disposals of Capital Assets Survey (QCAS), the largest data source for gross fixed capital formation (GFCF) and business investment, had a response rate of 78.5% for estimates used in the revised release.
+In Quarter 3 2025, the Quarterly Acquisitions and Disposals of Capital Assets Survey (QCAS) had a response rate of 76.3% for estimates used in the revised release.
+The QCAS is the largest data source for gross fixed capital formation (GFCF) and business investment.

 Adjustments

-Large capital expenditure tends to be reported later in the data collection period than smaller capital expenditure.
+Large capital expenditure is often reported later in the data collection period than smaller capital expenditure.
 This means that larger expenditures are often included in the revised (month three) results but are not reported in time for the provisional (month two) results.
 This can result in upward revisions in the later estimates for business investment and GFCF.
-Following investigation of the impact of this effect, from Quarter 3 (Jul to Sept) 2013, a bias adjustment was introduced in the provisional estimate.
+Following investigation of the impact of this effect, a bias adjustment was introduced in the provisional estimate from Quarter 3 2013.

 Accredited official statistics